hunzsig/hunlook/src/book/singluar/en_us/example/process.md

     end)
 ```

-### 你也可以注册一些命令，来手动控制流程的跳跃

-> 下面是个例子，如敲入 -proc test，将会重置执行 test
+### You can also register some commands to manually control the jump of the process

+> The following is an example.
+If you type -proc test, the execution of test will be reset
-> 下面是个例子，如敲入 -proc this，将会重置当前流程
+>
+> The following is an example.
+If you type -proc this, the current process will be reset

 ```lua
 if (DEBUGGING) then